Floriannue/CORApy/readme.md

 ## Task
-Your task is to `fix zonotpe randpoint_`.
-Ensure it is a full translation.
-Compare against matlab and manual.
+Your task is to translate missing `Zonotope methodes` and any associated missing tests (and create addtional test cases if the matlab ones are not comprehensiv)